Creating an FEM solver using Galerkin’s approach to conformal finite elements (WIP/On-Hold)

 During the final semester of my undergrad at the University of Cyprus, under the guidance of Prof. Christos Xenophontos, I conducted independent research to create an executable Windows-native program in Python that, without any further installations, solves:

-The most general form of the 2-point elliptic, one-dimensional, Dirichlet boundary value problem with any and all possible input coefficient functions that the user can provide (and SymPy & SciPy are able to understand).
+The most general form of the one-dimensional, 2-point elliptic (Sturm–Liouville form) Dirichlet boundary value problem for any input coefficient functions that the user provides (and SymPy & SciPy can understand), while also checking in real-time for the regularity conditions which ensure the existence and uniqueness of a solution.

-Hemker's benchmark problem defined by a two-dimensional linear convection-diffusion equation of singular perturbation, using a pre-defined mesh that encapsulates the viscous boundary and parabolic inner layers that emerge.
+Hemker's benchmark problem, which is defined by a two-dimensional linear convection-diffusion equation of singular perturbation, by using a pre-defined conformal mesh that encapsulates the viscous boundary and parabolic inner layers that emerge.

-Both problems are solved using the p-method of Galerkin's continuous approach to finite elements, a set of hierarchical basis functions defined by the indefinite integrals of the Legendre polynomials and a pointer matrix for correspondence between the mesh and reference elements to solve the discrete weak formulation of each PDE.
+Both problems are solved using the p-version of Galerkin's continuous approach to the finite elements method (FEM) on the discrete weak formulation of each PDE, by utilising a set of hierarchical basis functions defined by the indefinite integrals of the Legendre polynomials and a pointer matrix for correspondence between the mesh and reference elements. h- and hp-FEM solutions are also available for the Sturm–Liouville form Dirichlet boundary value problem.
+(This project is currently work in progress/put on-hold.)

-Through the links above you can access the submitted paper for the purposes of the course, that includes various numerical results from solutions of the aforementioned two problems using the solver, as well as the theory behind its implementation using energy and Sobolev spaces theory.
-You can also access the presentation slides used during my talk concerning this work that happened on May 20, 2022, at the University of Cyprus.
+Through the links above you can access the submitted write-up for the requirements of the course, which includes various numerical results from solutions of the aforementioned two problems that were obtained using the created FEM solver, as well as the details behind its implementation using energy and Sobolev spaces theory.
+You can also access the presentation slides used during my talk showcasing this work, that happened on May 20, 2022, at the University of Cyprus.

 Program